 After 30 days, if you can’t find your spouse and they fail to respond to the published summons, you can apply for a Motion and Order Allowing Judgment by Default.

 If you’ve been apart for so long you can’t find your spouse, there probably isn’t much property or assets to divide.
-But now, even without your spouse’s direct involvement, the court is free to split up any shared property, rule on child custody, and the like.
+But now, even without your spouse’s direct involvement, the court is free to split up any shared resources, rule on child custody, and the like.

-When you can’t find your spouse, it complicates the divorce process.
-But it is still possible.
+When you can’t find your spouse, it complicates the divorce process, but it is still possible.
 You just have to check off a few more boxes along the way.

 Related Reading: Jurisdiction And Divorce: Where You File Does Matter